Beyond the standard model with six-dimensional spinors: High energy theories from four timelike dimensions

-Next, Pati-Salam GUT and the standard model emerging from $SO(10)$ is placed in a modern string perspective.
-The D3-brane in $D=9+1$ type-IIB supergravity, which comes from F-theory, has a near-horizon geometry of $AdS_5\times S^5$ \cite{Chu:2016uwi}.
-It was shown by Sezgin, Rudychev, and Sundell that the $D=11+3$, $(1,0)$ superalgebra can reduce to the $D=9+1$ type IIA, IIB and heterotic superalgebras, as well as the $\mathcal{N}=1$ superalgebras for $D=11+1$ and 10+1~\cite{Rudychev:1997ue,Rudychev:1997ui}.
+Within this framework, Pati-Salam GUT and the resulting SM emerging from $SO(10)$ is placed in a modern string perspective.
+The D3-brane in $D=9+1$ type IIB supergravity, which comes from F-theory, has a near-horizon geometry of $AdS_5\times S^5$ \cite{Chu:2016uwi}.
+It was shown by Sezgin, Rudychev, and Sundell that the $D=11+3$, $(1,0)$ superalgebra can reduce to the $D=9+1$ type IIA, IIB and heterotic superalgebras, as well as to the $\mathcal{N}=1$ superalgebras for $D=11+1$ and 10+1~\cite{Rudychev:1997ue,Rudychev:1997ui}.
 The $D=11+3$, $(1,0)$ superalgebra supports a 3-brane and 7-brane, where the 3-brane can reduce to the 3-brane of F-theory in $D=11+1$ along a single time projection.
 In $D=11+1$, the 3-brane near horizon geometry is $AdS_5\times S^7$, while the 7-brane has $AdS_9\times S^3$ near horizon geometry.
 We can see these geometries from breaking $SO(12,4)\rightarrow SO(4,2)\times SO(8)$ or breaking $SO(12,4)\rightarrow SO(8,2)\times SO(4)$, respectively.
-Projecting to a 1-brane slice of the 3-brane, one recovers $AdS_3\times S^9$ near horizon geometry, which can be recovered from breaking $SO(12,4)\rightarrow SO(2,2)\times SO(10)$.
+Projecting to a 1-brane slice of the 3-brane, one recovers $AdS_3\times S^9$ near horizon geometry, which can be recovered from breaking $SO(12,4)\rightarrow SO(2,4)\times SO(10)$.
 This projection can be done three different ways along each spatial direction of the 3-brane.

 If one reduces $S^9$ of $AdS_3\times S^9$ with respect to $S^3$ of the 7-brane near horizon geometry, one has the isometry breaking $SO(10)\rightarrow SO(6)\times SO(4)$, giving the sphere decomposition $S^9 \rightarrow S^5\times S^3$.
 From here, projecting $S^5\rightarrow \mathbb{CP}^2$ induces $SO(6)\sim SU(4)\rightarrow SU(3)\times U(1)_{B-L}$, while projecting $S^3\rightarrow \mathbb{CP}^1$ induces $SO(4)\rightarrow SU(2)\times U(1)$.
 Both of these have corresponding fibrations